Table of Contents[Hide][Show]

 The next morning when our group visited Madame Vera, she immediately said, “Someone had a visit from Mrs. Stanley (original owner of the hotel).
 She was worried about you and brought roses.”

 The Stanley Hotel Spirited Night Tour Night Tour is 60 minutes and costs $30 per person.
-No one under age 8 is welcome.
+No one under age 8 is permitted.

 The Brown Palace, Denver Colorado